-The licensee: Used the site-specific GMRS hazard, consistent with the information in the Seismic Hazard and Screening Report (SHSR) or its update, that was evaluated and accepted in the NRC staff assessment, when calculating the SFP high confidence of low probability of failure (HCLPF) value.
-Yes Notes from the reviewer: The NRC staff reviewed the licensee's calculation AMN-12-CALC-001, Rev. 0, as a part of the audit process for Callaway.
-The staff notes that the calculation derives seismic input values for the Fuel Building from other seismic input values that were ultimately generated by the NRC-accepted GMRS.
-See conclusion below for details.
-Deviation(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
-The NRC staff concludes: The licensee's derivation of the Fuel Building In-Structure Response Spectra (ISRS) using enveloping, scaled, and smoothed data from the ISRS of the Auxiliary/Control Building (that was generated using the GMRS) is reasonable for the purposes of this calculation.
-Scaling of response spectra is a common practice in seismic evaluations, and Callaway's implementation of this practice is reasonable for this purpose.
+The licensee: Used the site-specific GMRS hazard, consistent with the information in the Seismic Hazard and Screening Report (SHSR) or its update, that was evaluated and accepted in the NRC staff assessment when calculating the SFP high confidence of low probability of failure (HCLPF) value.
+Yes Notes from the reviewer: The NRC staff reviewed the licensee's calculation 1BAT35013-AQ-C Fuel Pool Assessment," Revision 0, and Engineering Technical Eval 20160002, "Seismic Response Spectra at Spent Fuel Pool (SFP) Lo Building for NRC Fukushima NTTF Recommendation 2.1," Revision audit process for North Anna.
+The staff notes that the calculation de input values for the Fuel Building from other seismic input values that generated by the NRC-accepted GMRS. uation ETE-CEM- cations in Fuel 0, as a part of the rives seismic Deviation(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
+The NRC staff concludes that: The licensee's derivation of the Fuel Building In-Structure Response Spectra (ISRS) was generated using input motions based on GMRS demands.
+The staff considers this as reasonable for the purposes of this calculation.